TykTechnologies/vscode-tyk/README.md

 All the schemas used by Tyk Schemas extension are taken from [tyk-schemas](https://github.com/tykTechnologies/tyk-schemas) repository.
 Please refer to it for details on the provided schemas (or to suggest improvements and report bugs).

-The repository that underlies this extention is [vscode-tyk](https://github.com/TykTechnologies/vscode-tyk) - please use it to report bugs or request features such as more file formats.
+The repository that underlies this extension is [vscode-tyk](https://github.com/TykTechnologies/vscode-tyk) - please use it to report bugs or request features such as more file formats.

 ## Using Tyk Schemas Extension